Genetically altered animals

 A worrying trend

-The breeding and use of genetically altered animals is increasing and now represents well over 50% of all scientific procedures.
+The breeding and use of genetically altered animals is increasing and now represents over 50 percent of all scientific procedures in the UK.

 Most GA animals are mice, rats and fish, used: